 The authorisation to use an additive is subject to three conditions:

-- They do not mislead the consumer
+- When they do not mislead the consumer.

 Likewise, its necessity must be demonstrated in such a way that its use entails technological advantages and benefits for the consumer.
 The reasons for this need should be: